browndeer/lolcode-spec/v1.450/lolcode-spec.md

 Note, all assignments are expressions and yield their newly assigned value:

 ```
-I HAS A x ITZ A NUMBAR ITZ 4         BTW x is 4
+I HAS A x ITZ A NUMBR ITZ 4         BTW x is 4
-I HAS A y ITZ A NUMBAR ITZ UPPIN x   BTW x and y are 5
+I HAS A y ITZ A NUMBR ITZ UPPIN x   BTW x and y are 5
-I HAS A z ITZ A NUMBAR ITZ x R 10    BTW z and x are 10 (y is still 5)
+I HAS A z ITZ A NUMBR ITZ x R 10    BTW z and x are 10 (y is still 5)
 ```

 ---